ashishHomble/homble-frontend-assessment/README.md

 ## Instructions

-1. Clone this repository into your own new private repository.
+1. Clone this repository into your own new private repository (make sure you are using node version > 18).
 2. Run `npm install` to install dependencies.
 3. Begin the assessment by reviewing the Overview section for a general understanding of the existing code base.
+4. The server might have cold start issue and stops after a period of inactivity.
+So the first request might take a min to process.
-4. Commit your code progressively to your repository.
+5. Commit your code progressively to your repository.
-5. Once complete, add `ashishHomble` as a collaborator to your repository and notify us via email at tech@homble.in.
+6. Once complete, add `ashishHomble` as a collaborator to your repository and notify us via email at tech@homble.in.

 ## Expectations